The People Flying During The Pandemic And How Airlines Are Trying To Protect Them

 Social distancing in the airport

 Few industries have been hit as hard by the coronavirus pandemic as the airlines.
-With the number of people flying plummeting more than 90% since the beginning of March, U.S. airlines have slashed their flight schedules and parked half of their fleets, more than 3,000 planes in all.
+With the number of people flying having plummeted more than 90% since the beginning of March, U.S. airlines have slashed their flight schedules and parked half their fleets, more than 3,000 planes in all.

 The few planes that are flying are almost empty, averaging just 17 passengers per domestic flight, according to the industry group Airlines for America.
-And now, to try and ensure the safety of the passengers they do have, airlines are making changes.
+And now, to try to ensure the safety of the passengers they do have, airlines are making changes.

 Most U.S. carriers are requiring passengers and crew members to wear masks or facial coverings in gate areas and on flights.

-In the terminals, airports are taking other steps to protect passengers and employees, such as putting tape or markings on floors to help people remain at least 6-feet apart when waiting in line.
+In the terminals, airports are taking other steps to protect passengers and employees, such as putting tape or markings on floors to help people remain at least 6 feet apart when waiting in line.

-"We put up sneeze guards throughout the terminal between customers and employees [and] at the gate when you scan your boarding pass," said Mike Hanna, vice president of operations for United Airlines at O'Hare Airport.
+"We put up sneeze guards throughout the terminal between customers and employees [and] at the gate when you scan your boarding pass," said Mike Hanna, vice president of operations for United Airlines at O'Hare airport.

 "We're encouraging customers to scan their own boarding pass as well, so we're not handling their documents.
 We're also limiting the number of people going down a jet bridge at one time so they can also separate and socially distance themselves," Hanna explained.